digitalworlds/JavaForQuest/README.md

 2. Set Gradle JDK to 1.8
 3. File -> Invalidate Caches and click on `Invalidate and Restart`.

+### Compatible side by side NDK version was not found.

-### Gradle sync failed: NDK Not Configured
+The error message could also appear in other variations such as: Gradle sync failed: NDK Not Configured

+1. Verify that you have completed the prerequisite installation and particulraly the installation of NDK.
-1. Go to File -> Project Structure -> SDK Location and download NDK or select one from the list (if any).
+2. Go to File -> Project Structure -> SDK Location and download NDK or select one from the list (if any).
-2. After that, the file `JavaForQuest/Projects/EndlessUniverse/local.properties` will automatically be generated with the parameters `sdk.dir` and `ndk.dir`.
+3. After that, the file `JavaForQuest/Projects/<Project Name>/local.properties` will automatically be generated with the parameters `sdk.dir` and `ndk.dir`.
-3. If the file does not contain `ndk.dir` you can edit the text and append a line with the path to your NDK.
+4. If the file does not contain `ndk.dir` you can edit the text and append a line with the path to your NDK.
 For example: `ndk.dir=...some path.../Android/sdk/ndk/25.2.9519653`.
-4. Then, copy the `local.properties` file and paste it in the `J4Q_46.0` folder.
+5. Then, copy the `local.properties` file and paste it in the `J4Q_46.0` folder.
-5. Finally, try again by clicking on the "try again" button on top of the text editor, when viewing the local.properties file.
+6. Finally, try again by clicking on the `try again` button on top of the text editor, when viewing the local.properties file.

 ### Execution failed for task ':JavaForQuest:Projects:EndlessUniverse:genDebugKeystore'.
 Process 'command python3' finished with non-zero exit value 1